Leppy-oss/Leppy-oss/README.md

-- 👋 Hi, I’m Leppy-oss
+- 👋 Hi, I’m Leppy-oss!
-- 👀 I’m interested full-stack development, control theory, and generative AI
+- 👀 I’m interested in full-stack development, control theory, and generative AI
 - 💻 My favorite languages are Kotlin, JavaScript, and Python!
-- 🌱 I’m currently learning more about Next.js ⏭️ and LangChain 🔗!
+- 🌱 I’m currently learning more about PyTorch 🔥 and LangChain 🔗!

 <!---
 Leppy-oss/Leppy-oss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.